fsmirne/LINQPad.QueryPlanVisualizer/README.md

 ![Sql Server query plan](screenshots/Query%20Plan.PNG "Query execution plan inside LINQPad")

 ![PostgreSQL query plan](screenshots/Postgres%20Query%20Plan.PNG "Query execution plan inside LINQPad")

+## Viewing missing indexes

+For SQL Server, the query plan can also return information about missing indexes in `QueryPlan/MissingIndexes/MissingIndexGroup` element.
+If missing indexes are present in the plan the visualizaer will show a second tab with the missing index details and a button to create the index.

 Missing index:
 ![missing indexes](screenshots/Missing%20Index.PNG "Missing index")